Sean Speer

 Sean Speer is a Canadian academic, commentator, and public policy analyst.
 He is senior fellow at the University of Toronto's Munk School of Global Affairs and Public Policy, Fellow in strategic competitiveness at the Public Policy Forum, Editor-at-large at The Hub, and a regular contributor to the National Post.
-He has been published in The Globe and Mail, Maclean's, C2CJournal, National Review, and Policy Options.
+He has been published in The Globe and Mail, Maclean's, C2CJournal, National Review, and Institute for Research on Public Policy's Policy Options.

 Career

 Political career

 In 2007, Speer was convinced to put off finishing his PhD studies in economics to join President of the Treasury Board Vic Toews' office as a policy adviser.
 In 2009, he joined the Prime Minister's Office as a policy adviser, responsible for the Finance portfolio.
 By 2010, he began also serving as a manager in stakeholder relations while maintaining a role as policy adviser.
 The Hill Times reported that he was "rumoured to have disliked the stakeholder relations position", and in 2012, he was named the PMO's senior economic policy adviser, responsible for the Finance and the Treasury Board portfolio.

 In 2012, Speer became Finance Minister Jim Flaherty's Director of Policy.
 Before the July 2013 cabinet shuffle, he announced his resignation and joined the Fraser Institute as director of the Centre for Fiscal Studies.
 In November 2014, he rejoined the PMO as a special adviser, while also working with senior Conservatives on the party's 2015 election platform.
 In 2015, he was named in the Top 25 Most Powerful & Influential People in Government and Politics by The Hill Times as a PMO advisor to Prime Minister Stephen Harper.